BillBote/mysql-base/README.md

 select all columns: SELECT * FROM table-name;

 select columns with different row values(all rows with unique values): SELECT DISTINCT column-name FROM table-name;

+select columns and output limited amount of results: SELECT column-name FROM table-name LIMIT num;

+select columns and output num2 results start from index num1: SELECT column-name FROM table-name LIMIT num1,num2; or SELECT column-name FROM table-name LIMIT num2 OFFSET num1;

+fully constrain the column names and table names: SELECT table-name.column-name FROM table-name;

+fully constrain the column names and table names: SELECT table-name.coliumn-name FROM database-name.table-name;

+## 4. order--ORDER BY